-Ginkgo Petrified Forest State Park is a 7,470-acre park with camping at Wanapum Recreational Area.
-The park features 27,000-feet of freshwater shoreline on the Wanapum Reservoir along the Columbia River.
-Petrified wood was discovered in the region in the early 1930s, which led to creation of the park as a national historic preserve.
-Ginkgo Petrified Forest is a registered national natural landmark.
-It is regarded as one of the most unusual fossil forests in the world.
+Ginkgo Petrified Forest State Park is a 7,470-acre park with camping at Wanapum Recreation Area.
+The park features 27,000 feet of freshwater shoreline on the Wanapum Reservoir along the Columbia River.
+Ginkgo Petrified Forest, discovered in the early 1930s, is a registered national natural landmark.

 There are 57 unsheltered picnic tables, available first come, first served.
 The park is heavily used during Gorge concert season, and fills early on weekends.

 Gingko Petrified Forest State Park day-use area (picnic area and trails) and Wanapum Recreation Area boat launch open daily:

 April 1-Sept.
 30, 6:30 a.m. to dusk